5 Ways to Practice Mindfulness in Daily Life

 • Maintaining physical health

-Clients who need more time to build essential life skills after treatment can subsequently take advantage of the sober living community at Newport Beach Recovery Center.
+Clients who need more time to build essential life skills after treatment can subsequently take advantage of the sober community at Newport Beach Recovery Center.
 The facility provides a safe space while clients prepare for independent recovery.

 Benefits of Essential Life Skills